IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-pinning.md

 ## Column Pinning API

-Column pinning is controlled through the `pinned` input of the `ColumnComponent`.
+Column pinning is controlled through the `Pinned` input of the `ColumnComponent`.
 Pinned columns are rendered on the left side of the {ComponentTitle} by default and stay fixed through horizontal scrolling of the unpinned columns in the {ComponentTitle} body.

 <!-- ComponentStart: Grid -->